I didn’t hear the news until Sunday morning. My daughter Jenna sent me a text about the wreck.

 They live there temporarily, when they’re not living with a relative or in a foster home or as a runaway.
 In these houses they are fed, clothed, cared for.

-And on one special day last November, they are about to be framed.
+And on one special day in November, they are about to be framed.

 It is Jenna’s idea.
 These girls aren’t a project to her or a ministry opportunity.